akong8/genshin-team-app/project_b2d1r-master/README.md

 ## About Genshin Impact

-Genshin Impact is an action role-playing game that features an open-world environment developed by Chinese developer miHoYo.
+Genshin Impact is an action role-playing game that features an open-world environment developed by Chinese developer Hoyoverse.
 It is free-to-play, and is monetized through an in-game gacha game mechanism that allows for players to obtain new limited characters and weapons to help them strengthen their team for battle, challenges, and events.
-Genshin Impact's battle system is mainly focused on elemental energy (called "visions") so players will need to rely on elemental reactions to aid their team's overall damage output.
+Genshin Impact's battle system is mainly focused on manipulating elemental energy (called "visions") so players will need to rely on elemental reactions to aid their team's overall damage output.

 **The Seven Elements**